Microscale Simulation of Catalyst Deactivation

 Concentration Field for G, S and P

-First we solve for the concentration field for the reactant , the catalyst sites and the product .
+First, the concentration field for the reactant , the catalyst sites and the product is computed.

-As mentioned in the previous section, due to the large number of elements used we expect a longer run time and a larger memory usage to find a solution than in typical application examples shown.
+As mentioned in the previous section, due to the large number of elements, a longer runtime and a larger memory usage are expected than in typical application examples shown.
 The number of the degrees of freedom is proportional to the number of elements and gives a measure of the effort needed to solve a PDE.

-Since we have 3 coupled PDEs are solving for (reactant , product and catalyst sites ) nodal values at each time step.
+At each time step, three coupled PDEs need to be solved: (reactant , product and catalyst sites ) nodal values at each time step.

-During the reaction the reactant gradually diffuses into the porous structure of the catalyst particle, and is converted into the product .
-This product then reacted within the porous structure and forms the coke on the catalyst sites .
-The coke accumulation eventually deactivated catalyst sites by decreasing the concentration of the catalyst sites.
+During the reaction, the reactant gradually diffuses into the porous structure of the catalyst particle and is converted into the product .
+This product then reacts within the porous structure and forms the coke on the catalyst sites .
+The coke accumulation eventually deactivates catalyst sites by decreasing the concentration of the catalyst sites.

 Concentration Field for B